sonata-project/SonataAdminBundle/docs/reference/form_types.rst

     }

-Note that the third parameter to ``FormMapper::add()`` is optional so there is no need to pass in an empty array, it is shown here just to demonstrate where the options go when you want to use them.
+Note that the third parameter to ``FormMapper::add()`` is optional so there is no need to pass in an empty array, it is shown here only to demonstrate where the options go when you want to use them.

 Since the ``image1`` field refers to a related entity we do not need to specify